(3 minute read)

 - Never buy a house with a basement.
 My gramps used to say, “A basement is a large hole in the ground where you put stuff you should have thrown away.”
 A wise man he was.

-Alas, when you are busy executing these tips take note of the time, energy, and emotional effort getting rid of stuff is demanding of you.
+Finally, when you are busy executing these tips take note of the time, energy, and emotional effort getting rid of stuff is demanding of you.
 Let it sink deep into your consciousness.
 The next time an item tries to make it into your house, or shopping cart may these thoughts beam bright in your mind and cause you to consider the costs.
-Is this new bit of stuff still something you want?
+Ask yourself, is this new bit of stuff still something you want?
+Or would you be happier with less clutter?